Oneirical/The-Games-Foxes-Play/design/Development Logs/23-06-02 - Buzzing Holograms.md

 ## The Games Foxes Play
 *([complete source code on github](https://github.com/Oneirical/The-Games-Foxes-Play) | [view all previous posts](https://github.com/Oneirical/The-Games-Foxes-Play/tree/main/design/Development%20Logs) | [play 0.4.3 online in browser on itch.io!](https://oneirical.itch.io/tgfp))*

 The toiling in the UI mines continues, scorched by the heat of the miniaturized sun that is my laptop CPU every time I cause an infinite loop, and pestered by the buzzing of the feature ideas sparking up while I am stuck in graphical work.

+It's particularly annoying that so much of this stuff *used* to be completed, but has to be remade from scratch due to the rendering code working in a completely different way after my rewrite.

-# Glamour Sparks Respect**
+# Glamour Sparks Respect

-In the spirit of adding some pizzazz to my otherwise unimpressive minimalist graphics, I added some neat animations here and there:
+In the spirit of adding some pizzazz to my otherwise unimpressive minimalist graphics, I added:

 * This awesome glitch effect, which I ~~shamelessly stole~~ borrowed from the Internet, looks absolutely amazing on all things holographic.
 It depends on a library that has a "no commercial use" license - not that selling this game was my intention, but honestly, this effect is so cool it might just harden my choice even further.